azzzub/viverra/README.md

 going to production environment, run `yarn build` at first then `yarn start`

-vrex will serve on port :3000
+viverra will serve on port :3000

 <br/>